Network Irlandii is a new Embassy initiative creating contact networks of Poles who have lived, worked or studied in Ireland.

 Through Network Irlandii, the Embassy is working to connect Polish people in Poland who have an interest in Ireland.
 It is creating networks of Polish friends of Ireland to encourage and support their contact with Ireland.

-The Embassy is in the process of establishing a network for Poles who have studied at Irish colleges and universities.
-It will also create a network of Poles who have worked in Ireland.
-These groups will also meet at events organised by the Embassy.
+The Embassy will also create a network of Poles who have worked in Ireland.
+This group will also meet at events organised by the Embassy.

 If you are Polish and have lived, worked or studied in Ireland, we would like to hear from you.
-Please get in touch via the Embassy contact page.
+Please get in touch via the Embassy contact page or connect with the Network Irlandii Alumni group on LinkedIn.